Other Environmental Initiatives

 Organic fetirrigation systems using bioles from biodigesters installed by the CNFL, on the estate of Mr. José Miguel Quirós Leitón.

 Since the 2008 year, the CNFL has participated in the creation of a network of interurban biological corridors, where a space for the generation of ecosystem services is provided, favoring the quantity and quality of the water that reaches the reservoirs of the Hydroelectric Plants.

 The CNFL has focused this component on a sector of the Greater Metropolitan Area, which corresponds to its served area, considering the following interurban biological corridors:

 - Macho River

-The work in the interurban biological corridors generates positive effects in the environment and allows in turn the creation of strategic alliances with different public and private institutions, actively incorporating society into the processes of management and management of natural resources in the urban landscape .
+The work in the interurban biological corridors generates positive effects on the environment and in turn allows the creation of strategic alliances with different public and private institutions, actively incorporating society in the processes of management and management of natural resources in the urban landscape .

 Distribution of the main interurban biological corridors established in the Greater Metropolitan Area.